ni-io/mcl-brand-sentiment-/README.md

 <br/>

-# Creating the app using Heroku
+# Creating the app in Heroku

 The 2 module app-- sharing a single Postgres database-- is provided with a basic configuration to be executed in [Gunicorn](https://gunicorn.org/).